FitzwilliamMuseum/fitz-wp-collection-beta/README.md

 # Known issues

-* When two or more images are available on an artefact record it is not possible to choose which image is displayed by the shortcode, because only one is made available in the JSON by finds.org.uk, and typically it is not the main image.
+* When two or more images are available on an artwork record it is not possible to choose which image is displayed by the shortcode, because only one is made available in the JSON by finds.org.uk, and typically it is not the main image.
 * When images are deleted or replaced on finds.org.uk the JSON is not always updated, therefore sometimes an image will display as broken by the shortcode even though an image appears correctly on the original record itself.